Early Childhood Education Degree Online

-The University of North Carolina at Greensboro is the premier academic institution in North Carolina, having hosted generations of alumni.
-The university is also well-known for its dynamic undergraduate research opportunities in which students get the opportunity to conduct original research in a variety of different fields.
 The U.S. News and World Report ranked UNCG #13 in Top Performers on Social Mobility, #118 in Top Public Schools, and #239 in National Universities.
 The Early Childhood Education program offered at UNCG is a Bachelor’s Degree program that provides theory and hands-on experience in the field of early childhood education.
-Studying in this program will provide students with a broad understanding of the different philosophies and practices in the field.
 The requirements for the degree include courses such as child development, curriculum design, teaching strategies, and more.
 Early childhood education is a growing profession with lots of career opportunities for those who have completed an undergraduate degree in it.

 6.)
 Northern Arizona University

 Average Net Price: $12,915